justinmklam/personal-blog/content/posts/2021/06/chicken-coop.md

 +++
+aliases = []
+date = 2021-07-07T03:41:54Z
+draft = true
+image = "/imgs/2021/chicken-coop/uwotmate.jpg"
 layout = "single"
-type =      "blog"

-date =      2021-07-06T20:41:54-07:00
-draft =     true

-title =     "Building a Backyard Chicken Coop" tagline =   "In this case, the chicken came before the egg." image =     "/imgs/2021/chicken-coop/uwotmate.jpg" tags =      ["woodworking"]
+tagline = "In this case, the chicken came before the egg." tags = ["woodworking"] title = "The Journey to Fresh Farm Eggs in the City" type = "blog"

-aliases =   []
 +++

-Back in 2018, we decided to raise chickens in our urban backyard.
+Back in 2018, we decided to raise chickens in our urban backyard, all in the name of being able to have fresh eggs every morning.
 Our city had bylaws on having chickens in the city, which included:

-- A maximum of 4 hens (no roosters), 4 months or older
+* A maximum of 4 hens (no roosters), 4 months or older
-- Ducks, turkeys, or other livestock are not allowed
+* Ducks, turkeys, or other livestock are not allowed
-- Eggs, meat, and manure cannot be used for commercial purposes
+* Eggs, meat, and manure cannot be used for commercial purposes
-- Backyard slaughtering is not allowed
+* Backyard slaughtering is not allowed

 Since we were fortunate enough to have a backyard at the time, we decided to build a coop and start the lifestyle of having easy access to fresh eggs.